Highest Awards

 I would like to start my Highest Award soon, but I have not yet completed any of the prerequisite options.
 Which prerequisite would you recommend?

-We highly recommend the brand new personal leadership award, the True North Award.
+All of the Leadership Awards are equally wonderful options to choose depending on a girl's interest.
+However, some may take more time or be dependent on outside factors.
+If you are looking to start your Highest Award soon, we highly recommend the brand new personal leadership award, the True North Award.
 Not only is it an amazing award in which you will examine your personal values and how to embody them in your life, but it is an award that is easily completed as an individual and at home, if you so choose.

 Will my Journey still count as my Highest Award prerequisite even after Journeys are retired on October 1, 2026?